kodesettings/edgo/README.txt

     edgo [filename]

-    # with no args it will open current directory
+    # with no args it will open startup screen
     edgo

 Configuration